sippy/rtp_cluster/README.md

 ## Installation and configuration

 Installation currently consists of unpacking rtp_cluster tar package into designated directory.

-Configuration is performed by the rtp_cluster.xml file.
+Configuration is performed by the `rtp_cluster.xml` file.
 Example is available in the rtp_cluster directory of the package.
-Default location of the configuration file is /usr/local/etc/rtp_cluster.xml.
+Default location of the configuration file is `/usr/local/etc/rtp_cluster.xml`.

 The server can be started as follows: